Rizz-ke/MovieWorldWatchlist/frontend/README.md

 # Description

 Welcome to the Movie Watchlist Application!
 This Project, developed by Wafiq Mohamed, utilizes FastAPI for the backend and React for the frontend.
+Users can manage their movie watchlists,